imouzon/iliketowatch/README.md

 2. The app does not work well in tmux because osascript and the JXA functions not work well in tmux.
 Since I use tmux consistently, this matters a lot to me.
 3. Working on the JavaScript so that it can be run in node using the osx package - this way the add-on can travel to other operating systems.

-At the moment, though, `Iliketowatch` is tailor-built for my purposes.
+At the moment, though, `iliketowatch` is tailor-built for my purposes.

 I may expand it in the future if time permits (keep watching).